Santameriana Nature

 Vinification

-• Maceration: No (free run)
+• Maceration: None (free run)

 • Pressing: None

-• Malolactic: Completed (spontaneously)
+• Malolactic: Spontaneously completed

-• Maturation: In 2,000lt stainless steel tank
+• Maturation: 6 months in stainless steel tank

 • Clarification: Natural